 *We are also checking email and voicemail daily, so please feel free to leave a message on our division line at 949-582-4733 or firstname.lastname@example.org

 The Social and Behavioral Sciences Division provides a comprehensive and varied learning experience for all students.
-General education classes are scheduled early in the morning, throughout the day and most weekday evenings.
-We also offer full-semester, late start, and full credit 8 week classes taught by faculty members who are experts in their field.
-Classes are interactive and taught in various modes such as large and small lecture, online and hybrid classes that combine face-to-face with online instruction.
+We offer full-semester, late start, and full credit 8-week classes taught by faculty members who are experts in their field.
+All classes are taught online.

 To educate students for a lifetime of success